csinva/csinva.github.io/_notes/stat/causal_inference.md

   - to get this, we assume the causal structure (can still kind of test it based on conditional distrs., can sometimes use causal discovery techniques to try to identify the causal diagram under just some smoothness / independence assumptions)
   - having assumed the structure, we delete all edges going into a do operator and set the value of $x$
   - then, do-calculus yields a formula to estimate $p(y|do(x))$ assuming this causal structure
+    - 3 rules which go from do-calculus to probability expressiom (remove do operator from statement and allow us to calculate it)
   - see introductory paper [here](https://arxiv.org/pdf/1305.5506.pdf), more detailed paper [here](https://ftp.cs.ucla.edu/pub/stat_ser/r416-reprint.pdf) (pearl 2013)
 - by assuming structure, we learn how large impacts are

 ## 3 - **counterfactuals** - we can change things and get conditionals based on evidence **before intervention**
 - probablilistic answer to a "what would have happened if" question
+- very similar to neyman's potential outcome framework
+- simple matching is often not sufficient (need a very good model for how to match, hopefully a causal one)
 - this is for a specific data point, not a randomly sampled data point like an intervention would be
   - instead of intervention $p(y|do(x))$ we get $p(y^*|x^*, z=z)$ where z represents fixing all the other variables and $y^*$ and $x^*$ are not observed
   - averaging over all data points, we'd expect to get something similar to the intervention $p(y|do(x))$